-If the cloud agent acts as a destination in Consolidation or distribution job, set it to 0 (= disable) for the agents not to check local pre-seeded objects.
+If the cloud agent acts as a destination in a Consolidation or a Distribution Job, set it to 0 (= disable) so the Agents do not check local, pre-seeded objects.

 RAM requirements are the same as for synchronization to a non-cloud.
 See this article for details.

 Special Profile settings

 As mentioned above, the agent that will perform file transfer to/from a cloud storage, will require some special settings set in its Profile:

-1) Increase "Number of disk I/O threads" parameter (agent profile) to 20 for your cloud agent.
+1) Increase the "Number of disk I/O threads" parameter (agent profile) to 20 for your cloud agent.
 It's already set in the pre-configured Cloud storage profile.

 2) When working with Google Cloud storage and uploading large files there, increase "Min size of torrent block" to 8388608 = 8Mb).